Challenge to Anomalous Phenomena in Solar Neutrino: Introduction

 In theoretical respects, the most straightforward interpretation of those anomalous phenomena could be neutrino oscillations with new parameters.
 Problem is, in the $3\nu$SF\,\cite{PDG}, there are only six oscillation parameters: two mass-squared differences $\Delta m^2_{\rm Sol}$ and $\Delta m^2_{\rm Atm}$, three mixing angles $\theta_{23}, \theta_{13}, \theta_{12}$, and one Dirac CP phase $\delta_{CP}$.
 These parameters are not sufficient to fit the anomalous phenomena, indicating that the current theoretical understanding of neutrino oscillation may not be complete.
 If the anomalous phenomena are interpreted in terms of neutrino oscillations, it may suggest the presence of other types of light neutrinos called sterile neutrinos that do not have weak interactions\,\footnote{The authors in Ref.\,\cite{Mohapatra:2005wk} have extended the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) mixing matrix to interpret the SBL anomalies as neutrino oscillations.
 While, instead of the way of extending the PMNS matrix, in order to introduce new oscillation parameters the authors in Ref\,.\cite{Ahn:2019jbm} have parameterized with unitary condition in a way that a diagonal form of $2\times2$ partitioned matrix holding the $3\times3$ PMNS mixing matrix is linearly multiplied by a $6\times6$ mixing matrix of active to sterile neutrinos.}.
-An attempt to explain both the SBL anomalies and the ultra-high energy neutrino events at IceCube\,\cite{icecube} has been proposed in a framework of neutrino oscillation\,\cite{Ahn:2019jbm}.
+An attempt to explain the SBL anomalies has been proposed in a framework of neutrino oscillation\,\cite{Ahn:2019jbm}.
+Moreover, in the same framework for neutrino oscillation the experimental results on high energy neutrinos released from IceCube\,\cite{icecube} could be interpreted\,\footnote{The track-to-shower ratio of a cosmic neutrino\,\cite{Palladino:2015zua} can give a new oscillation curve as a signal dependent on neutrino flight length if the neutrino mixing parameters of 3$\nu$SF, initial flavor composition, and tiny mass splittings are given as inputs.} as new oscillation effects\,\cite{Ahn:2019jbm, Ahn:2016hhq}.